serverless/blog/posts/serverless-platform-updates-framework-components-event-gateway.md

 The new components release contains a bunch of goodies.

 ### Install components from URL

-In version 0.3 you can now reference a component type using a url as a source.
-This allows for reusable components by uploading them to a URL first giving teams a way to share components.
+In version 0.3, you can now reference a component type using a url as a source.
+This allows for reusable components by uploading them to a URL first, giving teams a way to share components.

 ![component type url](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/updates/feature-component-type-url.png)

 ### Package command

-Along side the ability to use components from a url, we have also added a package command.
+Alongside the ability to use Components from a url, we have also added a package command.
 This command will pack up a component directory into a zip for reuse.

 ![component package command](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/updates/feature-components-package-command.png)

 ### Core version locking

-This feature gives developers a way of declaring which version of components core their component is compatible with.
+This feature gives developers a way of declaring which version of Components core their component is compatible with.
 If a component is included that is incompatible with the current version of core, an error is thrown.

 ![core version locking](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/updates/feature-components-core-version-locking.png)

 ![core version locking error](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/updates/feature-components-core-version-locking-error.png)

 ### Programmatic Usage API